duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 		- 5. 80% of Scottish people live in the *central plain and the strip of east cost*
 		- 6. Tourism and the production of whisky play an important role in the local economy of the
 		- 7. Two major cities in Scotland are Edinburge and Glasgow.
 The former is half the size of the latter.
-		- 8. Outstanding climatic features of Scotland are winter and summer.
+		- 8. Outstanding climatic features of Scotland are *temperate* winter and *cool* summer.
-- 9
-- .
-In the western coastal region, conditions are somewhat than in the east.
+- 9. In the western coastal region, conditions are somewhat than in the east.
 - 10. The Scottish weather include both climatic forecasts and weather forecasts.
 - EXERCISE 2
 - Write E for Edinburgh, G for Glasgow in the space after each of the descriptions below.